Driver Changes, Wienermobiles And Regression: Recapping Roush Fenway’s Busy 2018

 And while this year’s Southern 500 saw no shortage of excellent paint schemes, Roush Fenway arguably sent the best to South Carolina.

-Kensth partnered with Oscar Mayer to run a wiener-themed Ford, while Stenhouse honored longtime Roush driver Chad Little by sporting an eye-popping John Deere scheme.
+Kenseth partnered with Oscar Mayer to run a wiener-themed Ford, while Stenhouse honored longtime Roush driver Chad Little by sporting an eye-popping John Deere scheme.

 While a Darlington victory wasn’t in the cards in September, Roush Fenway nevertheless had a strong showing.
 Kenseth finished sixth and spent much of the race near the front, while Stenhouse came in 17th.

 ROCKET MAN LANDS WITH ROUSH